 Applications must be submitted using current Application forms and documents.
 Current Application forms and documents are available in the “Frequently Used Forms and Documents” section on the Website.

-Unless otherwise indicated, all documentation submitted must be signed and dated within six (6)

-months of the Application deadline.
+Unless otherwise indicated, all documentation submitted must be signed and dated within nine (9) months of the application deadline.

-E) Application Evaluation
+D) Application Evaluation

 Applications will be evaluated as follows: